Melania Trump sees herself as a victim after the Capitol storm: Your statement then raises completely new questions

 “It is edifying to see that so many have found a passion and excitement for participating in an election, but we cannot allow passion to turn into violence.
 Our way forward is to find what we have in common and to be the kind and strong people I know we are. ”

 In another passage, she goes into “lewd gossip, unjustified personal attacks and false, misleading allegations” that have been made against her.
-According to her, it is about people “who want to be relevant and have an agenda”.
+According to her, these are people “who want to be relevant and have an agenda”.
 A reaction to her ex-confidante Stephanie Winston Wolkoff?

 – Melania Trump (@FLOTUS) January 11, 2021